raminrahimzada/Aditum/README.md

 User , Group and Operation details are not stored in Aditum <br/>
 You can only set it's identity - Id ,<br/>
 If you want to store additional detail -  just store them elsewhere with referencing it's id  <br/>
-Here Id can be int,long,Guid and whatever you want
+Because Aditum is intended only for authorization purposes Here Id can be int,long,Guid and whatever you want

 # Configuration  (for asp.net core configuration see [this](https://github.com/raminrahimzada/Aditum/tree/master/DemoAspNetCoreApp))